 I also have an adoptive line from Ireland.
 My paternal grandmother's adoptive mother, Nellie May CONCIDINE, was a second-generation American, whose paternal grandfather arrived from Ireland in New York State sometime before 1849, perhaps residing first in New Jersey.
 I haven't yet been able to get them "over the ocean," so to speak, so I'm not sure from which county they hailed.

 Am I ready to do Irish research?
 No. There are too many generations between us and our Irish-born ancestors for me to delve into this with any quality results.
-I've long ago learned the rule of genealogy to start with myself (or my husband) and work backward through time, pausing to dig as deeply as I can to extract all possible clues before moving on to the previous generation.
+I've long ago learned the rule of genealogy to start with myself (or my children's father) and work backward through time, pausing to dig as deeply as I can to extract all possible clues before moving on to the previous generation.